plattfot/qmk_firmware/keyboards/splitkb/kyria/keymaps/plattfot/README.md

 The base layout is [Colemak DH](https://colemakmods.github.io/mod-dh/).

 This keymap avoids [Mod-tap](https://docs.qmk.fm/#/mod_tap) as they do not work for me.

-[Kyria](https://github.com/splitkb/kyria) has enough thumb keys to make it work without them.
+This being a 38 key keyboard using [homerow mods](https://precondition.github.io/home-row-mods) would be suitable.
+But similar to mod-tap, they don't work for me as, having keys activate when release instead of when pressed feels laggy to me.
+Instead I found homerow combos works really well for modifiers.
+They need to be sticky to avoid finger fatigue.

 The symbols are split into two layers, one for each hand.
 Then the layers are activated by the opposite thumb.
 Found that having all